-- Analog: Representing the highlights/cues in the music through movements - Congruent: Representing every beat/tone/note in the music through movements - Contrastive: Movement that is contrary to the music or putting moves on the off-beat - Autonomy: Movement and music are independent.
+- Analog: Representing the highlights/cues in the music through movements - Congruent: Representing every beat/tone/note in the music through movements - Contrastive: Movement that is contrary to the music (fast movements to slow music or vice versa) or putting moves on the off-beat - Autonomy: Movement and music are independent.
 Music and movements don't need to match, yet can.
 This offers the artist the most freedom in his creative process